 Good data cabling, reliable Wi-Fi and high-speed internet access have become invaluable for business operations.
 When these basics do not work it can cause real problems, so get the foundation right when planning your build or renovation.

-Netitudes Top 10 data cabling and wi-fi tips for your build project:
+10 data cabling and wi-fi tips for your build project

-- Check what internet services are available when looking at a building, if you have a high bandwidth requirement you may need to look at dedicated “leased line” fibre optic connections – if so, order early the lead times can be very very long.
+Check what internet services are available when looking at a building, if you have a high bandwidth requirement you may need to look at dedicated “leased line” fiber optic connections – if so, order early the lead times can be very very long.

 Over all, good quality, well thought out structured cabling and Wi-Fi infrastructure not only improves the use of your building and the ease of adoption of technology, it can also add value to your building and make it more appealing to prospective tenants and buyers – something that should always be considered.

 Call us today on 0333 2412323 to get professional guidance on your IT infrastructure.